How Do You Know If You Have Mold In Your Humidifier? Nasty Pink or Gray Slime

 Mold in humidifier symptoms

-If you have difficulty breathing due to humidity, it could be an indication of ailment and other conditions.
+If you have difficulty breathing due to humidity, it could be an indication of an ailment or other conditions.
 But it could also be one of the symptoms of mold.

-In fact, you should let the doctor know that you use a humidifier at home.
-Mold exposure symptoms include breathing issues, pneumonia and others.
+You should let the doctor know that you use a humidifier at home.
+Mold exposure symptoms include breathing issues, pneumonia, and others.

 Please note: Wheezing and other breathing symptoms are caused by mold in your home.
 This is not likely to happen as a direct result of mold from the humidifier.